AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2024-11-20-E5-metabolomics-lipidomics-tissue-preps.md

 - Airbrush
 - LC grade water

-*During ALL steps keep sample on ice and as cold as possible!*
+*During ALL steps keep sample on dry ice and as cold as possible!
+Use ice cold LC grade water!*

 #### Airbrushing and tissue quantification